sfinnie/eventsourcing-customtypes-sqlite/readme.md

 This project illustrates using the Python [eventsourcing](https://github.com/johnbywater/eventsourcing) library using:

 * SQLite as a persistent datastore, and
-* Custom domain datatypes using Pythons [dataclasses](https://docs.python.org/3/library/dataclasses.html)
+* Custom domain datatypes using Python [dataclasses](https://docs.python.org/3/library/dataclasses.html)

 The purpose isn't to demonstrate complex domain logic: it's about illustrating how the domain, application and persistence work using SQLite and custom domain datatypes.
 The domain logic is consequently trivially simple, supporting a list of bookmarks that can be added to.
 See [domain.py](bookmarks/domain.py).